KerolosYoussefoff/SwagLabs/README.md

-# OpenCart-Demo
+## Swag Labs
-A comprehensive testing suite for OpenCart, covering functional, UI, and performance testing.
-Focuses on validating user authentication, product management, and checkout flow.
+A comprehensive testing suite for Swag Labs, covering functional, UI, and performance testing.
+Focuses on validating user authentication, inventory management, and checkout flow to ensure a seamless shopping experience.